andresgutierrez/heka/README.md

 Heka is a PHP extension that intercepts the standard execution of Zend Engine Bytecode compiling it to LLVM IR introducing JIT compilation to the Zend Engine.

-This is extension is still experimental.
+This extension is still experimental.